 Nerve cells, or neurons, communicate with each other by means of chemicals.
 These chemicals are known as neurotransmitters.
 A neurotransmitter is produced in advance and stored in small sacs called synaptic vesicles, which are located at the end of a neuron.

 The region where one neuron ends and another begins is called a synapse.
 When a nerve impulse arrives at a synapse, the neurotransmitter is released from the first neuron into the tiny gap that is present between neurons.
 The neurotransmitter travels through the gap and attaches to receptors on the membrane of the second neuron.
 Once this union takes place, the second neuron is stimulated (or in some cases inhibited).
 Stimulation generates a nerve impulse.
 After it has done its job, the neurotransmitter is broken down or reabsorbed into a nerve cell.

 Nitric oxide is a neurotransmitter, but it behaves differently from other neurotransmitters.
 It isn't produced in advance or stored but is made when it's needed.
 It does travel across the gap between neurons, but it travels into the second neuron instead of attaching to receptors and staying at the neuron's surface.
 It may also enter more than one neuron.

 Nitric oxide isn't very stable and only exists for a short time.
 It's sometimes called a "gasotransmitter"—a gas that is made in the body and acts as a signaling molecule.

-Functions of Nitric Oxide in the Nervous System
+Functions in the Nervous System

 Nitric oxide has many functions in the central nervous system (the brain and the spinal cord).
 It plays a role in: